skylarkcob/hocwp-theme/hocwp/readme.txt

 * 15/09/2021: Fix Referenced AMP URL is self-canonical AMP error.
 * 18/09/2021: Add mobile logo image setting.
 * 19/09/2021: Fix An active PHP session was detected site health.
+* 20/09/2021: Add aria-label attribute for button to fix Buttons do not have an accessible name.

 = 6.8.4 =
 * Theme requires PHP version 7.4 or later.